lukeheath/learn-react/README.md

 Now that we have some props we can pass in there, let's update our _Container Component_.

-> Notice that the location of the import is different since it's relative to the location of this component instead of using the aliases from the WebPack config.
+> Notice that the location of the import is different since it's relative to the location of this component instead of using the alias from the WebPack config.

 _src: `/assets/js/containers/Example/components/Counter.jsx`_
 ```